 Kennedia Rubicunda "Dusky Coral Pea" seeds - buy in BULK and save

-It is a vigorous climber with stems up to 4 metres (13 ft) in length and has oval-shaped leaflets in threes that are about 3–12 centimetres (1–5 in) long.
-Dark red pea flowers are produced in racemes from late winter to spring (peaking from October to December) and are followed by pods, which are oblong 5–10 centimetres (2–4 in) long and 8–12 millimetres (0.3–0.5 in) wide, rusty and hairy, with 10–15 seeds to a pod.
+It is a vigorous climber with stems up to 4m in length and oval-shaped leaflets in threes up to12 cm long.
+Dark red pea flowers occur from late winter to spring and are followed by hairy pods to 10cm.

 It is killed by bushfire and regenerates from seed dormant in the soil.

-This plant is noted for its vigour and can be used to cover embankments or structures.
-The species is adapted to a range of well-drained soils and adapts to positions with sun or partial shade.
-It is resistant to drought and has some frost tolerance.
-The species can be propagated by scarified seed or cuttings of semi-mature growth.
-(Information retrieved from Wikipedia March 2020)
+Can be used to cover embankments or structures and adapts to a range of well-drained soils and positions with sun or partial shade.
+Resistant to drought and has some frost tolerance.